 However cutting down is easier said than done.
 Here’s a checklist of baby/toddler items you should take with you split into two groups – items that should go into your hand luggage and items that can go into hold.

 Older children will be able to take their own backpacks on board with their toys and books, and it will be much easier to spread the load.
-They will also enjoy ‘feeling the part’, carrying a backpack just like Mummy and Daddy.
+They will also enjoy ‘feeling the part’, carrying a backpack just like Mummy or Daddy.

-Enough of exclamation marks?
-Time to relax.
+Good, it’s now time to relax.
 Take a deep breath and go with the flow, it will be a lovely journey after all; be confident in the knowledge that you know how to survive flying with babies and toddlers!